Public Safety Best Practices

 SEPARATING REQUEST TYPES & COLLECTING THE RIGHT INFORMATION

-When automating your public records intake process, it’s critical that you identify both unnecessary complexities AND necessary complexities in your current workflow.
+When automating your public record request intake form and process, it’s critical that you identify both unnecessary complexities AND necessary complexities in your current workflow.
 Take the time to understand what fields are needed on your public portal to ensure the smoothest processing on the back-end staff portal.
-The goal should be to eliminate (or greatly reduce) the need for back-and-forth clarification with requesters.
+Your goal should be to eliminate (or greatly reduce) the need for back-and-forth clarification with requesters.

 Some good questions to ask yourselves: